The Colosseum

 Also wild animals were kept in the basement in cages; at the right time, they were led onto the arena's floor either along slopes or by using elevators.

-The fights between gladiators were stopped in year 404 by emperor Honorius, who was a fervent Christian.
-About 20 years later Valentinianus III lifted the ban, but the same emperor stopped the gladiator games once again in 438.
-Instead the animal hunts ended about one century later.
-Therefore, at the beginning of the Middle Ages, the Colosseum was no longer used and gradually fell into a state of abandonment.
+The gladiator fights were stopped in year 404 by emperor Honorius, who was a fervent Christian.
+About two decades later, Valentinianus III lifted the ban, but the same emperor stopped the gladiator games once again in 438.
+Instead the animal hunts came to an end about one century later.
+Therefore, by the turn of the Middle Ages the Colosseum was abandoned, and soon fell into a state of disrepair.

 remains of the Ludus Magnus

 Year after year, century after century, the arena became a huge swamp, filled with mud.
-Several marble fragments were taken away, either used for producing lime by burning them in furnaces, or recycled as building material for the making of houses.
+Several marble fragments were taken away, either used for producing lime by burning them in small furnaces, or recycled as building material.

-Also the many iron hinges that held together the stone blocks were removed and recycled for other purposes: today their large holes are clearly visible by the intersections (picture below); a few of them still appear slightly blackened, as in order to extract the hinge, the metal was often heated with fire, so that it would expand and enlarge the hole, making the operation easier once it had cooled and shrunk to its original size.
+Also the many iron hinges that held together the stone blocks were removed and melted for other purposes: today the large holes they left in the blocks are clearly visible by the intersections (picture below); a few surfaces still appear slightly blackened, because in order to extract the hinge, the metal was often heated with fire, so that it would expand and enlarge the hole, making the extraction easier, once the metal had cooled down and shrunk to its original size.

 many holes are left in place of the removed hinges